Staff awareness training is an essential part of the GDPR (General Data Protection Regulation), but do you know how it works in practice?

-It’s one thing for employees to ace an exam, but it’s something else entirely to have them demonstrate their knowledge in practice.
+It’s one thing for employees to ace an exam, but it’s something else entirely to have them demonstrate their knowledge in the real world.

-The clearest example of this is phishing: most people can spot scam emails in exam settings, but when they’re at their office on a busy workday, they’re liable to click a malicious link or attachment without questioning its validity.
+The clearest example of this is phishing: most people can spot scam emails in test settings, but when they’re at their office on a busy workday, they’re liable to open a malicious link or attachment without questioning its validity.

 To bridge the gap between knowledge and practice, organisations should contextualise what they’re teaching and create roleplays or case studies that are as realistic as possible.

 For example, you can test your staff’s ability to spot phishing emails with a simulated attack.

 6. Time it correctly

 Staff awareness takes time to get right.
 There’s little to be gained from rolling out a programme as soon as possible, because you’ll end up with flawed exercises that don’t achieve maximum results.

 You’d be better off focusing on one thing at a time, deploying it when it’s ready, and refining your programme based on its success.